Troubadour (West Hollywood, California)

 The Troubadour is a nightclub located in West Hollywood, California, United States, at 9081 Santa Monica Boulevard just east of Doheny Drive and the border of Beverly Hills.
-Inspired by a visit to the newly opened Troubadour café in London, it was opened in 1957 by Doug Weston as a coffee house on La Cienega Boulevard, then moved to its current location shortly after opening and has remained open continuously since.
+Inspired by a visit to the newly opened Troubadour café in London, it was opened in the 1950s by Doug Weston in a 65-seat coffee house on La Cienega Boulevard, in 1957 it moved to its current location which seats 300.
 It was a major center for folk music in the 1960s, and subsequently for singer-songwriters and rock.
 In 2011, a documentary about the club, Troubadours: Carole King / James Taylor & The Rise of the Singer-Songwriter, was released.

 History

 1960s

-The Troubadour played an important role in the careers of Hoyt Axton, Jackson Browne, the Byrds, Neil Diamond, Elton John, Eagles, Carole King, Love, Joni Mitchell, Van Morrison, Bonnie Raitt, Linda Ronstadt, JD Souther, James Taylor, Tom Waits, and other prominent and successful performers, who played performances there establishing their future fame.
+The Troubadour played an important role in the careers of Hoyt Axton, Jackson Browne, the Byrds, Neil Diamond, Elton John, the Eagles, Carole King, Love, Joni Mitchell, Van Morrison, Bonnie Raitt, Linda Ronstadt, JD Souther, James Taylor, Tom Waits, and other prominent and successful performers, who played performances there establishing their future fame.

 In October 1962, comedian Lenny Bruce was arrested on obscenity charges for using the word "schmuck" on stage; one of the arresting officers was Sherman Block, who would later become Los Angeles County Sheriff.
 Michael Nesmith sometimes worked as an M.C. at the club in the 1960s, before the formation of the music group the Monkees.
-Buffalo Springfield debuted at the club in 1966, and Randy Newman started out there as well.
+Randy Newman started out at the Troubadour, as did Buffalo Springfield, who debuted at the club in 1966.

 A popular tradition at the club in the early 1960s was the Monday night Hootenanny or "Hoot" as it was commonly called; an open-mic show where many future notables got their start.
 Hosted by Hearts and Flowers member Larry Murray, the Hoot nights were described by Linda Ronstadt as "If you want to make yourself known, you'd go to the open-mic."